 I hope you enjoyed this brief introduction to Lightroom, and now understand how it works a little better!
 Lightroom is SUCH an amazing tool for helping you to not only edit your images, but also to manage them, but it can be a little overwhelming at first because it can do so much!
 That's why I created Launch Into Lightroom, so you could get access to a step by step program that would walk you through the entire process for using Lightroom, from start to finish, and everything in between.
 If you are unsure about how to use Lightroom to manage your images, or what editing steps you should be taking, then check it out!

-To help you on your journey with Lightroom, I've also created a step by step Lightroom photo editing checklist, so you know exactly what you should do to your images!
-Just click on the image below to get access.
+To help you on your journey with Lightroom, remember that I've also created this Lightroom Starter Kit, which includes a step by step photo editing checklist, so you know exactly what you should do to your images!
+Just click on the image below to get the starter kit today.